 In a world different than this one, help for Christians with social isolation would come through pastor and church community.
-Yet true friendships at church are not easy to develop.
-No one has a clue of the trouble, emotional pain or loneliness carried by the person in the next pew.
+Yet true friendships at church are not so easy to develop.

 Quite often a the pastor sets an example of openness and hospitality.
 But churches have their own cultures.
 And there is only so much pastors can do to change them.